 As a parent, I’m sure you understand the importance of motivating your child.
-You probable have personally experienced moments where you felt your motivation was lost, and you realize how discouraging it can be.
+You probably have personally experienced moments where you felt your motivation was lost, and you realize how discouraging it can be.
 For children that loss of motivation is something that can happen a lot easier, and have wider negative affects on their overall progress.
 It is very easy for people to get distracted while working, or lose motivation in their work.
 Have you ever heard your child say they’re getting bored, or they don’t feel like doing something?
 Well, there is good news.
 There are ways to encourage them, and show them that motivation is important.
 With the right steps, a kid can accomplish anything.

 In an educational study done on the correlation between motivation and achievement, it is shown that motivation has a great effect on learning and behavior.
 There are several

 reasons why the parents should enforce this, and why kids should learn this.
 It is important for the parents to encourage this motivation because motivation wields many positive effects on knowledge, performance, and emotions.
 For example, motivation increases the amount of effort and energy that learners expend in activities directly related to their needs and goals (Csikszentmihalyi & Nakamura, 1989; Maehr, 1984; Pintrich et al., 1993).
 Aside from this, the kids will realize working hard is important when they have parents encouraging them, and they will take these lessons along with them no matter what work they do.
 If the kids are motivated, then they will not only finish all their work but they will do it with actual enthusiasm and learn much more.

 Math Genie recognizes that all kids have a lot of potential; they just need something that sparks their motivation.

 5 Steps We Use to Motivate Children in Math Genie

 - Make sure kids split time working independently and working with other children.
 Motivation comes from learning from different settings and the more exposure they get to these settings, the more likely they will be to want to get their work done.